Lim Boon Heng: Trade union career

 Lim has a long career with the trade union in Singapore.
 He spent 26 years at the National Trades Union Congress, with the last 13 as its Secretary-General.
 He rose from the position of Deputy Director (1981–1983) to Assistant Secretary-General (1983–1987) and Deputy Secretary-General (1987–1991).
 Thereafter, he had a two-year stint at the Ministry of Trade and Industry (1991–1993).
 Upon his return to the NTUC, he was elected Secretary-General and served for another four terms until he stepped down in December 2006 to make way for Lim Swee Say.

 Lim is Chairman of NTUC Eldercare since 2000 and Deputy Chairman of Singapore Labour Foundation since 1997.
 Following his retirement from NTUC, Lim helps to oversee the labour movement's network of nine cooperatives.
 He is currently Chairman of the Social Enterprises Development Council.

 Lim served as a member on the National Wages Council from 1981 to 1991.
 Lim was instrumental in pushing for a flexible wage system to help older workers keep their jobs and to preserve jobs during difficult economic times.

 Lim was able to persuade union leaders to support the Central Provident Fund (CPF) cuts and reform during the 1998 recession.
 He also rallied union leaders and workers to support the restructuring of key companies like PSA International and Singapore Airlines (SIA).

 Aware of the many criticisms of his wearing the two hats - that of NTUC chief and Minister in the Cabinet, Lim argued that this arrangement gave labour a place to influence public policy-making at the highest level.
 He opined that both trade unions and government have the same objective - to better the lives of workers.

-In August 1996, Lim was conferred the honorary Doctor of Business from the Royal Melbourne Institute of Technology for his role in developing and fostering tripartite relationship among government, employers and workers in Singapore.
-In November 1996, Lim received the honorary Doctorate of Civil Law from his alma mater, the University of Newcastle Upon Tyne for his "combined academic distinction, business acumen, political commitment and social concern".
+Lim was also the Executive Secretary of SMMWU (1981–1991) and advisor to 11 unions affiliated to the NTUC.
+He was also Chairman of NTUC Pasir Ris Resort Management Committee (1988–1992), Chairman of NTUC Club (1993–2006) and Appointing Governor of the Ong Teng Cheong Institute of Labour Studies (OTC-ILS) (1993–2006).

 In 2007, the NTUC honoured Lim with the Distinguished Comrade of Labour for his contributions to the trade union movement.
 The NTUC recognises Lim as having played a key role in building trust among tripartite partners in the tumultuous 1990s when Singapore was rocked by recessions, job losses, and economic restructuring.

-Lim was also the Executive Secretary of SMMWU (1981–1991) and advisor to 11 unions affiliated to the NTUC.
-He was also Chairman of NTUC Pasir Ris Resort Management Committee (1988–1992), Chairman of NTUC Club (1993–2006) and Appointing Governor of the Ong Teng Cheong Institute of Labour Studies (OTC-ILS) (1993–2006).

 In 2013, the Lim Boon Heng Scholarship was launched to help Singaporean students who are residents of Jurong Central and Jurong Spring constituencies who have applied for admission into or are pursuing higher education in Singapore universities.